St John the Baptist Church, Rochdale

 St John the Baptist Church is a Roman Catholic Parish church in Rochdale, Greater Manchester, England.
-It was founded in 1830, and built in 1927.
-It is situated on the corner of Maclure Road and Dowling Street, opposite the Greater Manchester Fire Service Museum in the centre of the town.
-It was built in the Byzantine Revival style and is a Grade II* listed building.
+The parish was founded in 1830, and construction of the present church began in 1925; it was completed in 1927.
+The building stands on the corner of Maclure Road and Dowling Street, opposite the Greater Manchester Fire Service Museum, in the centre of the town.
+Designed in the Byzantine Revival style, it is a Grade II* listed building.

 History

 Foundation

 From 1824, a Catholic priest resided in Rochdale.
 He was Fr William Turner, who later became Bishop of Salford.
-Originally, Mass was said in a room of a warehouse on Clegg Street.
-In 1829, St John's Church church was built and opened on Ann Street in Rochdale.
-Fr Turner was priest until 1835, when he became the priest at St Chad's Church in Cheetham Hill.
-He was replaced by a Fr Dowling.
-In 1860, this church was replaced by one made of brick.
-In 1871, Fr Dowling died and was replaced by a dean, Fr O'Neill.
-In the late 1800s, as the towns were increasing in population, further Catholic missions were started in the surrounding area.
+Mass was originally celebrated in a room of a warehouse on Clegg Street.
+In 1829 St John's Church church was built and opened on Ann Street in Rochdale.
+Fr Turner remained in post until 1835, when he became the priest at St Chad's Church in Cheetham Hill, and was succeeded by Fr Dowling.
+In 1860 the original church was replaced by a brick building.
+Fr Dowling died in 1871 and was succeeded by the dean, Fr O'Neill.
+In the late 19th century, as the surrounding towns grew in population, further Catholic missions were established in the area.
 From 1898 to 1937, the priest at St John the Baptist Church was Canon Henry Chipp.